andrewscaya/ascmvc/docs/models.rst

 For more information on **Atlas**, please see the `Atlas website <http://atlasphp.io/>`_.

-Code examples of how to use these backend frameworks are given in the :ref:`skeleton application`.
+Code examples of how to use these backend frameworks are given in the :ref:`skeleton` application section of this documentation.